 The Toolbox provides a single home for most of the developer tools that are built into Firefox.

-There three main ways to open the Toolbox:
+There are three main ways to open the Toolbox:

 - Press Ctrl + Shift + I on Windows and Linux, or Cmd + Opt + I on OS X. See also keyboard shortcuts.